 What does being selected for New Designers: One Year On mean to you?

 I think it's a great opportunity to gain exposure and promote my brand, and for me to become familiar with this kind of exhibition, what to expect, and what kind of issues I will face.
 Also, I want to put the knowledge that I gained on Getting Started in January into practice, and use my marketing and communication skills.
 Because hand-engraving is quite a personal thing, most customers want a bespoke design, like an engraving of their initials on a piece of jewellery, for example.
 This means that my work is often bought on commission rather than at fairs or exhibitions, and so I don’t get the opportunity to tell customers my company’s story and the inspiration behind my jewellery, which will make them engage with my brand.

 Have you visited or exhibited your work at New Designers before?

 It's my first time at New Designers, but there was a meeting beforehand where we discussed how to curate an exhibition like this, how to display work and talk to customers.
 It was a great opportunity for me to get to know more designers and creative people, and look at the different ways they approach their work.

-How did attending the business taster course Getting Started/ business incubation programme Setting Out at the Goldsmiths’ Centre help you to prepare for One Year On?
+How did attending the business taster course Getting Started Online at the Goldsmiths’ Centre help you to prepare for One Year On?